krooth/the-lazy-enterprise-AD/Active Directory Lab Build/Building AD Lab.md

 #### Installing ADDS Role and Features ####
 - Run PowerShell as admin like before
+> [!REMINDER]
+> Replace the names and the specific paths, according to your setup.
 - **Adding ADDS Services**
 	- We first need to add the Active Directory Domain service:
 	```PowerShell